rebelsky/csc321-jekyll/_dev/_readings/saasbook4.md

 ---
-title: Getting started with Rails
+title: "Reading: Getting started with Rails"
 link: true
 due: 2017-09-05
 due-time: 8:00 p.m.
-current: true
 ---
 # {{ page.title }}

-Read Chapter 4 of _Engineering Software as a Service_ (aka "The SaaSbok").
+Read Chapter 4 of _Engineering Software as a Service_ (aka "The SaaSbook").

 Answer the following question.